whyrusleeping/gx/README.md

 - `post-update`
   - called during `gx update` after a dependency has been updated
   - takes the old package ref and the new hash as arguments
+- `install-path`
+  - called during package installs and imports.
+  - sets the location for gx to install packages to

 ## The vendor directory